alpharaoh/personal-website/src/content/projects/exgen.md

 ## Why?

-Throughout my career, giving more agency to LLMs (especially smart ones), gives better outputs in general than a strict system of prompts.
+Throughout my career, giving more agency to LLMs (especially smart ones), gives better outputs in general than a strict system of prompts <a href="#ref-1">[1]</a>.
 Imagine if the LLM had full agency over how the backend should behave, and also how data should be represented to the user.

 The best UX in modern times is just the one that most people are "fine" with, it's the best average experience across all users in other words.